For US residents only.

 - Had bleeding of your stomach or intestines in the last 6 months

-- Have a history of a tear (perforation) in your stomach or intestine, or an abnormal connection between two parts of your gastrointestinal tract (fistula)
+- Have a history of a tear (perforation) in your stomach or intestine, or an abnormal connection between 2 parts of your gastrointestinal tract (fistula)

-- Have had blood clots in a vein or in the lung
+- Have had blood clots in a vein or in a lung

 - Have thyroid problems